Minnesota Lynx vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Lynx Season Stats

-- In 2023, the Lynx are third-worst in the league on offense (78.9 points scored per game) and third-worst on defense (84.7 points allowed).
+- In 2023, the Lynx are third-worst in the WNBA offensively (77.2 points scored per game) and seventh on defense (84.3 points conceded).

-- Minnesota is sixth in the WNBA in rebounds per game (35.4) and best in rebounds conceded (32.6).
+- Minnesota is sixth in the league in rebounds per game (35.5) and best in rebounds conceded (32.7).

-- This season the Lynx are ranked eighth in the league in assists at 18.2 per game.
+- This season the Lynx are second-worst in the league in assists at 17.7 per game.

-- Defensively, Minnesota is worst in the league in 3-pointers allowed per game at 9.1.
-It is seventh in 3-point percentage conceded at 34.5%.
+- Minnesota is the worst squad in the WNBA in 3-pointers allowed (9.2 per game) and seventh in 3-point percentage defensively (34.4%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.